quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "JSON-SEQ").

 Other compression algorithms of course exist (for example xz, zstd, and lz4).
-We mainly recommend gzip and brotli because of their tweakable behaviour and wide support in web-based environments, which we envision as the main tooling ecosystem (see also {{tooling}}).
+The gzip and brotli are recommended because of their tweakable behaviour and wide support in web-based environments, which is envisioned as the main tooling ecosystem (see also {{tooling}}).

 ### Binary formats {#binary}